akshayd2020/OOD_ImageEditor/README.md

 <h3>Our Design</h3>
 <h4>Note: The repository for this editor has been made private in compliance with the OOD class rules.
-If wou would like to view the code, email to dupuguntla.a@northeastern.edu.</h4>
+If you would like to view the code, email to dupuguntla.a@northeastern.edu.</h4>
 <p>Our design has three main parts: the pixel interface (IPixel), the model interface (ImageEditorModel), and the filter
 interface (IFilter).
 The pixel interface is a way to represent a single pixel in an image.
 Currently there is only one implementation of the interface (PixelImpl), which stores only the pixel's rgb values and is immutable.
 Next